 Day-Lewis then took a self-imposed semi-retirement and wasn’t seen on the big screen until five years later when he worked with Martin Scorsese on 2002’s Gangs of New York, starring Leonardo DiCaprio, Cameron Diaz, Jim Broadbent and John C.Reilly.
 This film would earn him his third Oscar nomination.
 His next film was 2005’s The Ballad of Jack and Rose, which was written and directed his wife since 1996, Rebecca Miller, the daughter of Arthur Miller.

 In 2007, Day-Lewis starred in Paul Thomas Anderson’s There Will Be Blood.
 His performance as Daniel Plainview won the actor an Academy Award, a BAFTA, Critics Choice Award, Golden Globe, and SAG Award.

 In 2009, Daniel appeared in the musical Nine, a film whose cast featured Nicole Kidman, Marion Cotillard, Penélope Cruz, Judi Dench and Kate Hudson.

 Another award-filled year greeted him in 20012, where he played the title character in Steven Spielberg’s Lincoln opposite Sally Field and Tommy Lee Jones.
 The role won him an Academy Award, a Golden Globe, a BAFTA, and a SAG Award among others.

 Day-Lewis and Miller have three children.

 As time progresses, we'll have more info about Daniel Day-Lewis here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.